elgels/Bellabeat-Case-Study/README.md

 </p>

 <p>
-Users tend to exercise vigorously (Very Active) during the first days of the week (Monday, Tuesdays), and have more Light and Fairly activity minutes during the weekend.
+Users tend to exercise vigorously (Very Active) during the first days of the week (Monday, Tuesdays), and have more Light and Fairly activity during the weekend.
 </p>

 ---